 4. Keep Your UPCs Handy

-If you’re selling on Amazon, you need to keep your UPCs handy.
+If you’re selling on Amazon, you need to keep you’re UPCs handy.
 You need to fill ‘UPC’ or ‘Barcode’ or EAN’s in the Product ID section of the Product listing page else it triggers an error message.
 Generally, countries such as the US and Canada use UPCs.

 Tip: Resellers tend to choose cheap UPCs from devious sellers which are recycled UPCs.
 Amazon may think you are fraudulent and may suspend your account.
 So, ensure you’re purchasing your UPCs from valid GS1 resellers.